Do you want to build a high-converting WordPress sales funnel?

 In this funnel, your main goal is to break even on your ad costs with the initial purchase.

 You don’t need to match your product cost or even gain profits from this product.
 That will all be taken up in the backend funnel.

-You just need to sweeten your way into your customers’ good books by giving them a heavily discounted product at first.
+You just need to sweeten your way into your customers’ good books by first giving them a heavily discounted product.
 Then engage them with complementary offers after they’ve made the purchase.

 But make sure that your small offer is beneficial for your customers providing them with a quick win.

 After the first sale, you can get the customers to spend more on upsells, downsells, or bundle purchases.
 Having relevant products that naturally follow suit with the initial offer is best suited for this funnel.

 A self-liquidating funnel is a very efficient sales funnel to generate leads and gain profits from the said leads.